JasonHoku/eden-performance-boost-research/ReadMe.md

 Open dgVoodoo.conf with notepad or any text editor (Install Directories require run as admin to save)

-In your text editor scroll down to the DirectX section and find:
+In your text editor scroll down to the DirectX section and find just below:
 =============================================
 [DirectX]